 What is Ideal Time to do a Home Pregnancy Test

 Home pregnancy test kits are designed to detect levels of hCG produced in case of pregnancy.
-Since body starts producing hCG approximately 3 weeks after last menstrual period, levels of hCG become detectable before the next due period.
+Since the body starts producing hCG approximately 3 weeks after the last menstrual period, levels of hCG become detectable before the next due period.

 However, the ideal time to test is on the first day of the missed period or a few days thereafter.